• Skip to primary navigation

 Want to Adopt a Pet?

 Renters who wish to adopt a pet in the near future should also familiarize themselves with the rental agreement.
-This is important because restrictions on the types, size and specific breed of pets apply not only when the renter moves in but throughout the terms of his rental agreement.
-This means a renter who has signed contractual documents stating they do not own any of the prohibited pets such as dogs or cats are not free to purchase or adopt additional pets during the course of the rental agreement.
-Therefore, renters who do not have pets but plan to adopt or purchase pets in the near future should read the contract documents as if they are already a pet owner and decide whether or not to sign based on the statements within the policy.
+This is important because restrictions on the types, sizes, and specific breeds of pets apply not only when the renter moves in but throughout the terms of the rental agreement.
+This means a renter who has signed contractual documents stating they do not own any of the prohibited pets, such as dogs or cats, are not free to purchase or adopt additional pets during the course of the rental agreement.
+To learn more about renting with pets, check our article on Renters Who Have a Dog.

 Plan on Having Visitors Regularly?

 Even renters who have regular overnight guests should familiarize themselves with their rental agreement before signing the document.
 This is important because frequent guests may actually be considered residents in some situations.
-This will likely depend on the specific rental agreement but it is not entirely uncommon for leasing agents to specify that visitors who spend a specific number of nights on the property per month are considered to be residents of the apartment.
+This will likely depend on the specific rental agreement, but it is not entirely uncommon for leasing agents to specify that visitors who spend a specific number of nights on the property per month are considered to be residents of the apartment.
 This is important because the rental agreement may clearly identify how many people may reside in the apartment at any one time.

-Filed Under: Uncategorized
+Filed Under: Renting Tips

 Reader Interactions